securefix-action/label-action/README.md

 `label-action` is a GitHub Action that temporarily creates a label to trigger GitHub Actions workflows using the `labels:created` event.
 It can be used to implement a Client/Server Model in GitHub Actions, enhancing security.
-This action is designed to be a reusable, standalone component for creating labels—common logic that can be shared across various Actions built with the Client/Server Model.

 ## Features